saboteur-team/docs/docs/game/formats/france_fsm.md

 The format contains an array of monument entries defining a CRC hash to represent the name of the 3D model to be used and 3D transform information for the position and scale of it on the map.
 As an example for the CRC, the entry for the Eifel tower has `0x1E821A55`, which maps to the model name: `FFS_MN_A07_Eifel_Tower`.

+The position of each monument is controlled by a 4x4 affine [transformation matrix](https://www.brainvoyager.com/bv/doc/UsersGuide/CoordsAndTransforms/SpatialTransformationMatrices.html), where `m11`, `m22`, and `m33` are the column vector controlling the scale of the monument.
+This allows adjusting where the monument will be placed in the far scene as well as the size of it.

 ## [Kaitai](http://kaitai.io/) Formats

 ### PC